niamhireland/ClearPathNYC/README.md

 + Dark and light modes.
 + Exportable routes, which can be uploaded to Strava/Garmin.
 + Colour blind accessibility mode.
-+ City weather and air quality updates.
++ Updates on city weather and air quality.
 + Additional information on local points of interest and pollutants.

-Clips of the running application have been compiled here: [https://youtu.be/LlCiB7U1NTI])
+Clips of the running application have been compiled here: [https://youtu.be/LlCiB7U1NTI].

 ## Built With

 We built each of the services in this application as microservices, deploying them with Docker.
-It includes a JavaScript React frontend, a C# .NET backend, a NoSQL (Neo4j) backend for containing routing information and a .NET service for updating the other database.
+It includes a JavaScript React frontend and a C# .NET backend.
+There is a NoSQL (Neo4j) database for routing information storage and a .NET service for database updates.
 XGBoost models and a Flask service interact with the models to calculate predictive crowding levels.

 The diagram below illustrates how they work together.